LocalSUG: City-Preference-Enhanced LLM for Query Suggestion in Local-Life Services: Introduction

-To address these challenges, we propose LocalSUG, an end-to-end generative query suggestion framework tailored for local-life services platforms.
-First, we design a city-aware candidate mining strategy based on term co-occurrence to inject geographic grounding into generation, achieving strong geographic and personalized awareness.
+To address these challenges, we propose LocalSUG, an end-to-end generative query suggestion framework tailored for local-life service platforms.
+First, we design a city-preference-enhanced candidate mining strategy based on term co-occurrence.
+Instead of directly encoding city preferences into model parameters, LocalSUG injects daily updated city-specific candidates into the prompt as external references, allowing the model to follow current city preferences while avoiding stale memorization.
 Second, we introduce a Beam-Search-Driven GRPO algorithm that aligns training with inference-time decoding and optimizes sequence-level objectives through a multi-objective reward mechanism balancing relevance and business metrics.
 Finally, we develop Quality-Aware Accelerated Beam Search (QA-BS) and vocabulary pruning techniques to substantially reduce online latency while preserving generation quality, enabling the first large-scale deployment of a 0.6B-parameter LLM in high-concurrency industrial environments.

-Extensive experiments on real-world logs show that LocalSUG consistently outperforms strong baselines on HitRate@K, MRR, Diversity, and Quality.
-In online A/B tests, LocalSUG reduces the Few/No-Result rate by 2.56\%, boosts PV CTR by 0.35\%, increases content exploration (Unique Item Exposure +7.50\%), and shortens the average SUG input length (-0.75\%), demonstrating its effectiveness in unlocking long-tail demand and improving search efficiency under real production constraints.
+Extensive experiments on real-world logs show that LocalSUG consistently outperforms strong baselines on HitRate@K, MRR, Diversity, and Quality, while the proposed acceleration strategy achieves a 3.11$\times$ decoding speedup.In online A/B tests, LocalSUG reduces the Few/No-Result rate by 3.98\%, boosts PV CTR by 0.35\%, and increases Unique Item Exposure by 7.14\%, demonstrating its effectiveness in real-world deployment.

-The main contributions are as follows: \begin{itemize} \item We propose a production-ready geographically grounded query suggestion framework tailored for local-life services, enables reliable performance in diverse city environments. \item We introduce Beam-Search-Driven GRPO to bridge offline training and real-time list-wise inference, improving ranking stability, diversity, and consistency in production settings. \item We introduce QA-BS and vocabulary pruning techniques to overcome latency bottlenecks, enabling the first large-scale deployment of a 0.6B-parameter LLM in high-concurrency industrial environments. \item Extensive offline experiments and online A/B tests verify that LocalSUG significantly reduces few/no-result cases and improves CTR, demonstrating its superior effectiveness for query suggestion. \end{itemize}
+The main contributions are as follows: \begin{itemize} \item We propose a production-ready city-preference-enhanced query suggestion framework tailored for local-life services, enabling reliable generation under diverse and evolving city preferences. \item We introduce Beam-Search-Driven GRPO to bridge offline training and real-time list-wise inference, improving ranking stability, diversity, and consistency in production settings. \item We introduce QA-BS and vocabulary pruning techniques to overcome latency bottlenecks, enabling the first large-scale deployment of a 0.6B-parameter LLM in high-concurrency industrial environments. \item Extensive offline experiments and online A/B tests verify that LocalSUG significantly reduces few/no-result cases and improves CTR, demonstrating its superior effectiveness for query suggestion. \end{itemize}